rtCamp/Frappe-Manager/docs/commands/tools.md

 **Options**:

 * `--mailpit-as-default-mail-server`: Route outgoing mail to Mailpit: on BENCH for every site the bench holds (via common_site_config), on BENCH/SITE for that one site only (via its site_config.json).
-Applies when the site has no default outgoing Email Account configured in Frappe.
+Applies when the site has no default outgoing Email Account configured in Frappe.  [default: false]

-## Examples
+### Examples

-### Start the admin tools containers for a bench
+#### Start the admin tools containers for a bench

 Seeds the compose file on first use and mints the tools' htpasswd.